Star-crossed: Classical examples

 Pelléas and Mélisande (French: Pelléas et Mélisande) is a Symbolist play by Maurice Maeterlinck about the forbidden, doomed love of the title characters.
 A classical myth, was a common subject for art during the Renaissance and Baroque eras.

 Troilus and Cressida is a tragedy by Shakespeare, believed to have been written in 1602.
 The play (also described as one of Shakespeare's problem plays) is not a conventional tragedy, since its protagonist (Troilus) does not die.
 The play ends instead on a very bleak note with the death of the noble Trojan Hector and destruction of the love between Troilus and Cressida.

 Venus and Adonis is a classical myth during the Renaissance.

 Heer Ranjha is one of the four popular tragic romances of the Punjab.

 Popocatépetl and Iztaccíhuatl refers to a number of mythical and folkloric explanations of the origins of the volcanoes Popocatépetl ("the Smoking Mountain") and Iztaccíhuatl ("white woman" in Nahuatl, sometimes called the Mujer Dormida "sleeping woman" in Spanish) which overlook the Valley of Mexico.

 Layla and Majnun (by the Persian poet Nizami Ganjavi) is a classical Arabian love story.
-It is based on the real story of a young man called Qays ibn al-Mulawwah from the northern Arabian Peninsula, in the Umayyad era during the 7th century.
+It is based on the real story of a young man called Qays ibn al-Mulawwah from the Arabian Peninsula, in the Umayyad era during the 7th century.
 There were two Arabic versions of the story at the time.
 In one version, he spent his youth together with Layla, tending their flocks.
 In the other version, upon seeing Layla he fell passionately in love with her.
 In both versions, however, he went mad when her father prevented him from marrying her; for that reason he came to be called Majnun Layla, which means "Driven mad by Layla".
 To him were attributed a variety of incredibly passionate romantic Arabic poems, considered among the foremost examples of the Udhari school.

 The Butterfly Lovers is a Chinese legend about the tragic romance between two lovers, Liang Shanbo and Zhu Yingtai.
 The legend is sometimes regarded as the Chinese equivalent to Romeo and Juliet.

 Other classic star-crossed lovers include Devdas and Paro (Parvati) in Devdas, Paris of Troy and Helen of Sparta in The Iliad, Oedipus and Jocasta in Oedipus Rex, Mark Antony and Cleopatra during the time of the Roman Empire, Khosrow and Shirin during the time of Sassanid Persia, Heloise and Peter Abelard during the Middle Ages, and Emperor Jahangir and Anarkali, Cyrano and Roxane in Cyrano de Bergerac, Hagbard and Signy, and Maratha Peshwa (Prime Minister) Bajirao and Mastani during the peak of Maratha Empire.